 Rights accessRestricted access - publisher's policy

-CitationSanchez-Arcilla, A. [et al.].
-Meteo-oceanographic simulations and observations to assess the potential of offshore wind farm in a NW Mediterranean shelf.
+CitationGracia, V. [et al.].
+Breaching of a barrier beach under extreme events: the role of morphodynamic simulations.
 A: International Coastal Symposium.
 "Proceedings 12th International Coastal Symposium ICS2013: Plymouth Devon, United Kingdom, 9th to 12th April 2013".
 Plymouth: Coastal Education Research Foundation (CERF), Coastal Processes Research Group, School of Marine Science and Engineering, Plymouth University, 2013, p.
-1651-1656.
+951-956.